sandes/zipfly/README.md

     pip3 install zipfly

 # Basic usage, compress on-the-fly during writes
-Basic use case is compressing on the fly.
+Using this library will save you from having to write the Zip to disk.
 Some data will be buffered by the zipfile deflater, but memory inflation is going to be very constrained.
-Data will be written to destination at fairly regular intervals.
+Data will be written to destination by default at regular ~32KB intervals.

 `ZipFly` defaults attributes:<br>
 - <b>paths:</b> [ ] <br/>
 - <b>mode:</b> (write) w <br/>
-- <b>chunksize:</b> (hex) '0x4000'<br/>
+- <b>chunksize:</b> (bytes) 32768 <br/>
 - <b>compression:</b> Stored <br/>
 - <b>allowZip64:</b> True <br/>
 - <b>compresslevel:</b> None <br/>